 We encountered cubemap textures in Subsection 5.3.4, where saw how they are used in three.js for skyboxes and environment mapping.
 WebGL has built-in support for cubemap textures.
 Instead of representing an ordinary image texture, a texture object can hold a cubemap texture.
-And two texture objects can be bound to a texture object simultaneously, one holding an ordinary texture and one holding a cubemap texture.
-The two textures are bound to different targets, gl.TEXTURE\2D and gl.TEXTURE\CUBE\MAP.
+And two texture objects can be bound to the same texture unit simultaneously, one holding an ordinary texture and one holding a cubemap texture.
+The two textures are bound to different targets, gl.TEXTURE_2D and gl.TEXTURE_CUBE_MAP.
 A texture object, texObj, is bound to the cubemap target in the currently active texture unit by calling